How to get the most from your Rotex, (The Basics)

 The transition point when sanding is 400 grit.
 This is the stage where you stop sanding the timber and start burnishing it.
-From 400 up you’ll start to see the surface of the timber develop and become smoother with every sanding stage that you complete.
+From 400 up you’ll begin to see the surface of the wood develop and become smoother with every sanding stage that you complete.
 Don’t forget to feel the timber as you sand it so that you become more familiar with how each sanding grade contributes to the overall finish.
-Keep using the rotex / random orbital sanding technique until you pass 1000 grit.
-From experience, I’ve found that when you reach 1200 grit switch to using the rotex mode only.
-You should begin to see the timber surface begin to develop a lovely luster and the surface will begin to shine.
-This happens, because the super fine grits that we have been using are burnishing the timber surface and closing off the pore of the wood which gives us this glass like finish.
+Keep using the Rotex / random orbital sanding technique until you pass 1000 grit.
+From experience, I’ve found that when you reach 1200 grit switch to using the Rotex mode only.
+You should begin to see the timber surface begin to develop a lovely lustre and the surface will start to shine.
+This happens because the super fine grits that we have been using are burnishing the timber surface and closing the pore of the wood which gives us this glass-like finish.

 That’s it for part 1 of this post, in part 2, I’ll go thru how to apply a burnished wax finish to your piece.

 Fantastic views on that!

 Great intro into a what seems a great tool.

 I’d like a tutorial on using the same tool to do car polishing to remove fine scratches on black paint and also a tutorial on how to polish out plastic headlights on a car to remove the haze buildup.

 Thanks for finally writing about >How to get the most from your